 Application of urea-formaldehyde resins

-In textile finishing, it is widely used, in the paper industry and its miscellaneous uses are in the electrical industry, automobiles and in household articles.
+In textile finishing, it is widely used, in the paper industry and its miscellaneous uses are in the electrical industry, automobiles, and household articles.

 Melamine formaldehyde resin